 You enter Magic Kingdom via Main Street, USA.
 All along Main Street, USA runs The Emporium, the biggest shopping area of Magic Kingdom.
 You’ll also find coffee, ice cream, and several dining places as well as some street entertainment.

-Mickey Mouse and Tinkerbell also have meet and greets at the front of Main Street, USA.
+Mickey Mouse also has a meet and greet at the front of Main Street, USA.

 The central part of Magic Kingdom is Cinderella Castle (of course!) that sits at the end of Main Street USA.
-The Hub in front of the castle is where you can watch castle entertainment, as well as a place to sit in the grass and take a break mid-day.
+The Hub in front of the castle is where you can watch castle entertainment, as well as a place to sit in the grass and take a break.

 - Peter Pan’s Flight*